If you want to capture leads for your senior living marketing efforts, landing pages and lead forms are the best and most efficient way to do it.

 Your landing pages and lead forms are the way you will get the lion’s share of your leads, so, as mentioned earlier, it’s worth your time and attention.

-Instead of looking at PPC, lead campaigns and social media as separate efforts, consider how they work together and ensure your branding is consistent throughout.
+Instead of looking at PPC, lead campaigns and social media as separate efforts, consider how they work together for your senior living marketing campaign and ensure your branding is consistent throughout.

 Even though landing pages and lead forms are very important, successful digital marketing isn’t about one tactic.
 Instead, look at campaigns holistically and use several channels that, together, will bring you success.